The Wachowskis: Unrealized projects

 The Wachowskis' first script was a thriller called Carnivore.
 It has been described as "a Corman-style, low-budget horror movie that dealt with cannibalism or, more specifically, rich people being eaten by cannibals".
 The writing was well received and the script achieved notice for the duo; however, interest in making the movie was low, for executives told them: "This is a bad idea.
 I can't make this.
 I'm rich."
-Years later, on April 6, 1999, a week after The Matrix opened in American theaters, Variety reported Trimark was looking to buy the script and were in talks with George Romero to direct it with production scheduled to begin in August.
+Years later, on April 6, 1999, a week after The Matrix opened in American theaters, Variety reported Trimark was looking to buy the script and were in talks with George A. Romero to direct it with production scheduled to begin in August.
 In April 2001, news of the Wachowskis producing it for Lionsgate and looking for a director surfaced again, and in August 2003 a second time, with their go-to cinematographer Bill Pope rumored to be making his directorial debut with it.
 The film ultimately went unproduced.

 Another two of their earliest scripts which were never produced were Plastic Man, based on the DC Comics superhero of the same name and Vertical Run based on the book of the same name by Joseph R. Garber.

 After completing The Matrix, the Wachowskis were looking to make an animated adaptation of Frank Miller's Hard Boiled graphic novel.
 The comic was drawn by Geof Darrow, the conceptional designer of The Matrix and later its sequels.
 The project didn't move forward because Miller didn't want it to be an animated film.

 In November 2000, Variety reported the Wachowskis would produce, co-create and direct second unit on a new Conan the Barbarian movie for Warner Bros. which was to be written and directed by John Milius and which could see Arnold Schwarzenegger make an appearance.
 The Wachowskis were planning to juggle their pre-production involvement on the movie and work on The Matrix sequels at the same time.
 In January 2004 it was reported that development on King Conan: Crown of Iron had stalled for years because of the Wachowskis' involvement in The Matrix sequels and now that the movies were complete they decided to abandon the project of their own volition because of the frequent clashes they had experienced with Milius concerning the tone and direction of the movie.
 Lana once suggested Conan the Barbarian as her favorite movie based on comics, to which Lilly also responded enthusiastically.

 In 2008, the Wachowskis were producing for Madhouse an animated film based on their comic book company's Shaolin Cowboy, titled Shaolin Cowboy in The Tomb of Doom.
 The feature is co-directed by the comic book's creator Geof Darrow and Seiji Mizushima, a Japanese director.
 When the American financiers backed out, the film was left half-finished and in need of $3 million.
 Darrow does not believe that the required amount of money to finish it will be found.